corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/key-concepts-tradeoffs.md

 * **Transaction tear-offs**: Transactions are structured in a way that allows them to be digitally signed without disclosing the transaction’s contents.
 This is achieved using a data structure called a Merkle tree.
-You can read more about this technique in [Defining transaction tear-offs](tutorial-tear-offs.md).
 * **Key randomisation**: The parties to a transaction are identified only by their public keys, and fresh key pairs are generated for each transaction.
 As a result, an onlooker cannot identify which parties were involved in a given transaction.